The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Data reduction

 Basic data reduction tasks were carried out using the IRAF-based pipeline GTCMOS (see \citealt{Gomez-Gonzalez2016}) developed by Divakara Mayya of the Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE), Mexico.
 For each OB, the first step was to couple the image of the two OSIRIS CCDs into a single one to make it more manageable.
-We created a master bias and subtracted it from science images and corrected it for flat-field.
-The wavelength calibration was performed using Hg, Ar, Xe and Ne lamp spectra for each grism and mask with a median RMS $\sim 0.05$.
+We created a master bias and subtracted it from science images, and corrected it for flat-field.
+The wavelength calibration was performed using Hg, Ar, Xe, and Ne lamp spectra for each grism and mask with a median RMS of $\sim$0.05.

 The correction for cosmic rays was carried out using our own python code.
-To this aim, we rely on the fact that each observation block has at least two science images.
-This allows us to compare the same column in both 2D-spectra, while looking for pixels more than $3\sigma$ of the median.
+To this aim, we relied on the fact that each observation block had at least two science images.
+This allowed us to compare the same column in both 2D spectra, while looking for pixels more than $3\sigma$ of the median.
 These pixels are classified as cosmic rays.